Frequently asked questions

 No, not all of them.
 The animals that are very sick or need intensive care are in an intensive care unit where only the vet and seal nurses come.
 This gives them the rest they need.
 When they have recovered sufficiently, we move them to the large pools, where they can also be seen by the public.

-Are the animals indoors or outdoors?
+Are the animals inside or outside?

 Can I take photos?